Nature in Norway (NiN)

-NiN is based on the definition of a nature type in the new Nature Diversity Act of 2009.
-NiN constitutes the knowledge basis for implementing the instrument ‘selected habitat types’, and was used as the platform for assessment of nature types for the first issue of the national Red List for Ecosystems and Nature Types, published in 2011.
-The NiN system is currently increasingly used in a number of areas, i.e. for mapping of natural variation, for monitoring of nature types, and for different research activities.
+NiN is based on the definition of a nature type in the Nature Diversity Act of 2009.
+NiN was used as the platform for assessment of nature types for the national Red List for Ecosystems and Habitat Types, published in 2011.
+A new version of the red list, also based on NiN, is expected in 2018.

 NiN is frequently used for mapping nature types, describing habitats of red-list species, and research projects.
 NiN is the foundation for the Norwegian Environment Agency's mapping [Norwegian only] and the Norwegian Agriculture Agency's MiS-mapping.

 Courses in NiN: